andrewcparnell/Bchron/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.
+Some of the Rhub runs failed to complete but this looked like a problem with Rhub rather than with the package

 ## Downstream dependencies
 I have also run revdepcheck on the downstream dependencies of Bchron which reported no errors.